 - develop further curriculum materials to support the use of the Box Sets in the classrooms, and

 - begin the development of an approach to evaluate the use of and impact of the Box Sets.

-The education coordinator started work on Vancouver Island by visiting the Cowichan Valley project team leader to collect information about the pilot project, its outcomes, and its effects on integrating Indigenous perspectives into the curriculum through the use of Salish art.
-Afterward, all other school districts that had received box sets were visited to inquire about how the prints are circulated among the schools, integrated into the curriculum and used in the classrooms, and about the resources that are available to and used by the teachers.
-Lastly, the education coordinator contacted the remaining two school districts to bring them the Box Sets I, II and III and inform them of available curriculum materials and other resources.
+The education coordinator started work on Vancouver Island by visiting the Cowichan Valley project team leader to collect information about the district pilot project, its outcomes, and its effects on integrating Indigenous perspectives into the curriculum through the use of Salish art.
+Afterward, all other school districts that had received box sets were visited to inquire about how the prints are circulated among the schools, integrated into the curriculum, and used in the classrooms.
+In addition, the education coordinator gathered information about the resources that are available to and used by the teachers.
+Lastly, the remaining two school districts were contacted, given Box Sets I, II, and III, and informed of available curriculum materials and other resources.

 The information collected was documented in two documents titled Salish Weave in the Classroom: Implementing Salish Weave art box sets into classroom curriculum.
 These were published in the form of two booklets, a blue-covered one for school administrators and a red-covered one for teachers.
-The booklets had a limited distribution after which it was decided to combine them into one document to be posted on this website and UVic’s Faculty of Education as soon as possible.
+Following a limited distribution of the booklets, it was decided to combine them into one document to be posted on this website and UVic’s Faculty of Education in Spring 2021.

 In parallel, plans were made to take the Salish Weave school program to the Mainland.
 A new and different Box Set IV was assembled specifically for distribution to Mainland school districts.
 In early March 2020, the education coordinator met with Aboriginal Education representatives of 8 school districts and brought them Box Sets II and IV before the Covid-19 pandemic halted the program.
 We hope to resume the distribution later this year.